flowers

 You can review the calorie ranges below to understand how each protein affects your bowl.
 The list shows which choices are lower in calories and which ones are higher in calories due to natural fat or added sauces.

-You can rely on these numbers to choose proteins that match your calorie target, whether you want a lean bowl or a bowl with more filling power.
+You can rely on these numbers to choose proteins that match your calorie target, whether you want a lean bowl or a more filling one.

 Toppings Nutrition Comparison Chart

-You can check the values below to see how toppings change calories.
+You can check the values below to see how toppings affect calorie counts.
 Even small amounts can raise totals quickly, especially when fried items or calorie-dense seeds are added.

 You can use these numbers to adjust portions or limit heavier toppings, especially when building a bowl that stays within a lower calorie range.